Offline-First Geospatial Architecture for Tree-Level Analysis Using FOSS4G Pipelines

-Many geospatial systems today assume stable connectivity and cloud-based processing.
-However, in large-scale agricultural operations in tropical regions, these assumptions often fail due to limited infrastructure, unstable power, and restricted network access.
-This presentation introduces an offline-first geospatial architecture developed to keep aerial surveying, processing, and analysis operational under such constraints.
+Many geospatial systems assume stable connectivity and cloud-based processing.
+However, these assumptions often fail in large-scale agricultural operations due to limited infrastructure, unstable power, and restricted network access.
+This presentation introduces an offline-first geospatial architecture designed to keep aerial surveying, processing, and spatial analysis operational under such constraints.

 Basic familiarity with photogrammetry (SfM/MVS) and point cloud processing will be helpful.